 “This is a stick up.
 I’ve got a gun in my purse.”

 This is a disarmingly offbeat little film.
-Although Bunny O’Hare would never be mistaken for a great movie, I was genuinely surprised at how amusingly sardonic this film was.
+Although Bunny O’Hare would never be mistaken for a great movie, I was genuinely surprised at how amusingly sardonic this film is.
 Frankly, what I found most surprising was the fact that this unassuming low-budget movie attempts to discuss pressing and important social problems.

 Directed by Gerd Oswald (A Kiss Before Dying and Crime of Passion), Bunny O’Hare (originally titled Bunny and Claude, a nod to Arthur Penn’s Bonnie and Clyde) was produced by AIP (American International Pictures), a film company known for its entertaining B-movies.
-AIP made many films I enjoyed as a child (e.g. Roger Corman’s celebrated Poe adaptations, actress Pam Grier’s films, etc.).
+AIP made many films I enjoyed as a child (e.g., Roger Corman’s celebrated Poe adaptations, actress Pam Grier’s films, etc.).

 Bunny O’Hare looks and feels like a typical AIP production.
 What sets it apart from its counterparts?
 Well, you have two Oscar-winning actors starring in what is essentially an exploitation film.
 Bless Bette Davis and Ernest Borgnine for not “phoning it in” — the veteran actors proceed as if they were in a prestigious Oscar-bait, completely unaware of the movie’s shortcomings.
-More important, Davis and Borgnine seemed to instinctively understand the film’s serious subtext and that helps a great deal.
+More important, Davis and Borgnine appear to instinctively understand the film’s serious subtext, and that helps a great deal.